-We are delighted to now have six volunteer escorts and six owners with their seven specially-trained, therapy-certified dogs of all sizes - two Shetland Sheepdogs, a Beagle, an Italian Spinone, a Shepherd mix, an Akita, and a Lhasa Apso/Wheaton Terrier mix.
+We are delighted to now have six volunteer escorts and four owners with their specially-trained, therapy-certified dogs of all sizes - one Shetland Sheepdogs, a Havanese Breed, Bichon Frise and a Golden Retriever.

 They visit patients in the Rehabilitation, Cancer Care and Geriatric/Medical units in the afternoon, two or three times a week.